salilab/imp/modules/rmf/README.md

-This modules provides support for RMF file format for storing hierarchical molecular data (such as atomic or coarse grained representations of proteins), along with markup, including geometry and score data.
+This module provides support for RMF file format for storing hierarchical molecular data (such as atomic or coarse grained representations of proteins), along with markup, including geometry and score data.